Tailoring a Conservator's Authority to the Situation

 The court may confer on a conservator at the time of appointment or later, in addition to the powers conferred on him by sections 14-5424 and 14-5425, any power which the court itself could exercise under section 14-5408, subsection A, paragraphs 2 and 3.

-A.R.S. § 14-5426(A)When the court limits a conservator's powers, those limitations are endorsed on the letters of appointment.
-This is significant because under A.R.S.
-14-5423, third parties who deal with the conservator are bound by any restrictions shown on the letters.
-A bank or title company reviewing the letters will see exactly what the conservator can and cannot do.
+A.R.S. § 14-5426(A)When the court limits a conservator's powers, it notes those limits on the letters.
+Under A.R.S.
+14-5423, third parties who deal with the conservator are bound by any limits shown on the letters.

 Community Property and the Non-Protected Spouse